erosDiffusion/ComfyUI-enricos-nodes/README.md

 - pass up to 8 images and visually place, rotate and scale them to build the perfect composition.
 - group move and group rescale.
 - remember their position and scaling value across generations to easy swap images.
-- use the buffer zone to to park an asset you don't want to use or easily reach transformations controls
+- use the buffer zone to park an asset you don't want to use or easily reach transformations controls

 1.0.1 (Alpha version)